Cerulin/Chell/SUPPORT.md

 # Chell Support

 If you need help with Chell, use one of the options below.
-These channels satisfy Apple's Support URL requirements and are actively monitored by the team.
+These channels are actively monitored by the team.

 ## Quick help
 - Join our community Discord for real-time questions and onboarding: https://discord.gg/2gwYUwve58